nix-community/nix-community.com/README.md

 ## FAQ

-### What role does the @nix-community org plays in the nix ecosystem?
+### What role does the @nix-community org play in the Nix ecosystem?

-The @NixOS organization holds all the mission-critical projects such as Nix, nixpkgs, nixops, Hydra, ...
+The @NixOS organization holds all the mission-critical projects such as Nix, Nixpkgs, NixOps, Hydra, etc.

 The @nix-community is the community playground.
 We don't need to be as strict with permissions.
 The org can host any projects that benefit from a shared ownership.
 We provide infrastructure and support for those projects as well as visibility.